Wally the Green Monster: Rivalry

 Wally has had a rivalry with Tampa Bay Rays mascot Raymond, who once drove over a small doll of Wally with an all-terrain vehicle.

+In 2007, Wally was featured in a commercial for ESPN's SportsCenter with David Ortiz, Jorge Posada and SportsCenter anchor Stan Verrett, showcasing the Red Sox–Yankees rivalry.

-In 2019, Wally took a photo with Jennifer Lopez, who was engaged to former Yankees player Alex Rodriguez at the time and tweeted a photo at him.
-During the 2019 London Series, both Rodriguez and Wally posted a photo to social media accounts of Wally appearing to strangle Rodriguez.
+In 2019, Wally took a photo with Jennifer Lopez, who was engaged to former New York Yankees player Alex Rodriguez at the time and tweeted a photo at him.
+During the 2019 MLB London Series, both Rodriguez and Wally posted a photo to social media accounts of Wally appearing to strangle Rodriguez.